ibm-client-engineering/packer-rhel-vsphere/README.md

 #### Offline Installation (default)

+This method uses a full DVD ISO image that contains all the packages needed to install RHEL.
+This approach is ideal for environments with no internet access or for times when you need to ensure the build is from a specific version without any subsequent updates.
+With this method, you still need to provide your Red Hat credentials to set up the system's user account, but no activation key or internet connection is required during the build process itself.

+**Prerequisites:**
+To successfully complete an offline build, you need only provide your Red Hat Subscription Management credentials.

+- **RHSM Credentials:** Your Red Hat Subscription Management username and password.
+This is typically your login credentials to Red Hat.

 #### Configure the Variables
 Regardless of your chosen installation method, you will need to edit the config/rhsm.pkrvars.hcl file to provide the necessary information.
 For an online installation, you must fill in all fields.
 For an offline installation, you can leave the rhsm_org and rhsm_key fields empty.